bertrand-benoit/scripts-common/README.md

 Context
 --
-Initially, I wrote it for my personal needs, creating lots of scripts at home and at work.
+Around 2000, I started writing it for my personal needs, creating lots of scripts at home and at work.

 In 2010, I created [Hemera Intelligent System](http://hemerais.bertrand-benoit.net/doc/index.php?title=Hemera:QuickStart) ([Github repository](https://github.com/bertrand-benoit/hemerais)), in which I factorized all my utilities, and developed more robust version.